 'Camilla' was a British cover plan for the 'Appearance' reconquest of British Somaliland from the occupying Italian forces (January/February 1941).

-'Camilla' deceived the Italian leadership completely but, instead of diverting troops as the British had hoped, they withdrew their forces into Eritrea.
-This was a failure from which Clarke learned a major lesson, and one which he would impress on many other deception officers during the war: the key to deception was not to make the enemy think what one wishes, but to get the enemy to do what one wants.
+'Camilla' deceived the Italian leadership completely but, instead of diverting troops as the British had hoped, the Italians withdrew their forces into Eritrea.
+This was a failure from which Clarke learned a major lesson, and one which he would impress on many other deception officers during the war: the key to deception was not to make one’s opponent think what one wishes, but to get the opponent to do what one wants.